 The Principal will be glad to furnish all possible information with reference to the Preparatory School and College.
-More particularly those desiring private boarding places should apply to Prof. De Jong.
+More particularly, those desiring room and board in the dormitory should apply to Prof. Berkhof; those desiring private boarding places, to Prof. De Jong.
 Correspondence is cordially invited.